Taylah Preston: 2022: WTA Tour debut

+2023: First ITF Circuit titles

+In 2023, Preston won four singles titles: at the W25 Monastir, W25 Perth, W25 Cairns tournaments and the W60 Brisbane QTC International.

-2024: Major debut, first WTA 125 final and maiden top 50 win
+2024: Major debut, WTA 125 final

 Preston received a wildcard for her major debut at the 2024 Australian Open but went out in the first round to Elina Svitolina.

-In February, she reached her first WTA 125 final at the Puerto Vallarta in Mexico, losing in three sets to McCartney Kessler.
+In February, she reached her first WTA 125 final at Puerto Vallarta in Mexico, losing in three sets to McCartney Kessler.
 Later that month at the San Diego Open, having been given a wildcard entry, she defeated world No. 42, Magdalena Fręch, to win her first Tour-level match and also her first against a player ranked in the WTA top 50.
 She lost her next match to sixth seed Marta Kostyuk.

 Preston was given a wildcard entry to make her maiden appearance at the US Open in August but lost in the first round to 25th seed Anastasia Pavlyuchenkova.

 2025: First WTA 125 doubles title

+Preston reached the quarterfinals of the Canberra International but lost to Alexandra Eala.

 Partnering Maya Joint, Preston won her first WTA 125 doubles title at the Cancún Open, defeating Aliona Bolsova and Yvonne Cavallé Reimers in the final.

+2026: WTA Tour semifinal, WTA 125 singles title, top 100

+Preston received a wildcard entry into the Hobart International in which she reached her first tour-level semifinal, defeating fifth seed Jéssica Bouzas Maneiro and Rebecca Šramková before causing an upset against top seed Emma Raducanu in the quarterfinals.
+Raducanu, then-ranked No. 29, was Preston's first ever top-30 win and the highest-ranked opponent she had beaten to date.
+Preston lost to third seed Iva Jovic in the semifinal.

+Having been given a wildcard entry into the main draw at the Australian Open, Preston defeated Zhang Shuai for her first major match win, before losing to 13th seed Linda Nosková in the second round.

+In August, Preston won her first WTA 125 singles title at the Vancouver Open, defeating fellow Australian player Maddison Inglis in the final.
+She reached a new career high WTA ranking of world No. 100 on 24 August 2026.

+Entering the main draw as a wildcard at the US Open, Preston overcame Alycia Parks for her first win at this major, before losing to Taylor Townsend in the second round.

+At the Korea Open, she defeated Himeno Sakatsume and top seed Jeļena Ostapenko to make a through to the quarterfinals, where she lost to sixth seed Anna Bondár.